dbbs-lab/bsb-core/docs/components/components.rst

 If you want to read a step by step tutorial on how to make your own component, check this :doc:`page </getting-started/guide_components>`

-For each component, BSB provides interfaces, each with a set of functions that you must implement.
-If these functions are present, the framework knows how to use your class.
+For each component, the BSB provides interfaces, each with a set of functions that you must implement.
+By implementing these functions, the framework can seamlessly integrate your custom components into a BSB workflow.
+Neat!

-Hence, the framework allows you to plug in user code pretty much anywhere.
-Neat.

 Here is how you do it (theoretically):